graphile/crystal/.changeset/nervous-cats-develop.md

 "postgraphile": patch
 ---

-Help detect more invalid presets (bad imports) by forbidding keys starting with a capital.
+Help detect more invalid presets and plugins (bad imports) by forbidding keys starting with a capital or the key `default`.